regebro/hovercraft/docs/examples/hovercraft.rst

 .. note::

     Wow!
 3D!
 You didn't see that one coming, did you?

 ----

 It's HTML...
 ============

-Not an friendly format to edit
+Not a friendly format to edit

 ----